Booker jabs at Biden over mass incarcerations for second straight day

 "If he wants to go back and talk about records, I’m happy to do that.
 But I’d rather talk about the future," Biden said.

-And touting his new criminal justice reform proposal, he said "I challenge him or anyone else to tell me how he has a better plan that I have for moving from here.
+And touting his new criminal justice reform proposal, he said, "I challenge him or anyone else to tell me how he has a better plan that I have for moving from here.
 It’s about the future."

 The two candidates may tangle again over criminal justice later this week, as both speak in Indianapolis at the National Urban League’s annual conference.